-Each model timeseries dataset is converted into a series of consecutive MIDI notes, which form a track.
-For instance, the Sea Surface Temperature (SST) time series could be converted into a series of MIDI notes in the upper range of the keyboard, forming a track.
+Each model dataset is linked to a series of MIDI notes, which form a track.
 For each track, the time series data is converted into musical notes such that the lowest value in the dataset is represented by the lowest note pitch available, and the highest value of the dataset is represented by the highest pitch note available.
-The notes in between are assigned proportionally by their data value between the lowest and highest pitched notes.
-The lowest and highest notes available for each track are pre-defined in the piece's settings and they are considered an artistic decision.
+The notes in between are assigned proportionally by their data value between the highest and lowest pitched notes.
+The lowest and highest notes available for each track are pre-defined in the piece's settings.
 Each track is given its own customised pitch range, so that the tracks may be lower pitch, higher pitch or have overlapping pitch ranges relative to other tracks in the piece.
-The ranges of notes available for the piece Earth System Allegro 140 is shown in fig. 2.
-In this figure, the four histograms on the left hand side show the distributions of data used in the piece, and the right hand side shows a standard piano keyboard which the musical range available to each dataset.
-For instance, the Drake Passage Current ranges between 135 and 175 Tg s-1 in these simulations and we selected a range between MIDI pitches 72 and 96.
-This means that the lowest Drake Passage current values (135 Tg s-1) would be represented in MIDI with a pitch of 72 and the highest Drake Passage current values (175 Tg s-1) would be assigned a MIDI pitch of 96, which is two octaves higher.
-145

-Figure 3.
+Figure 2.
 A depiction of a standard piano keyboard, showing the names of the notes, the number of these notes in MIDI format.
 The C major chord is highlighted in green, and the zeroth octave is shown in a darker green than the subsequent octaves.

 These note pitches are then binned into a scale or a chord.
 The choice of chord or scale depends on the artistic decisions made by the composer.
-For instance, the C major chord is composed of the notes C, E and G, which are the 0^{th} , 4^{th} and 7^{th} notes respectively in the 12 note chromatic scale starting from C at zero.
-Figure 3 shows a representation of these notes on a standard piano keyboard.
+For instance, the C major chord is composed of the notes C, E and G, which are the 0th, 4th and 7th notes respectively in the 12 note chromatic scale starting from C at zero.
+Figure 2 shows a representation of these notes on a standard piano keyboard.
 The C major in the zeroth octave is composed of the following set of MIDI pitch integers:

-150

-$$C{maj_0} = \{0, 4, 7\}$$
+$$C{maj_0} = \{0, 4, 7\} \tag{1}$$

-(1)

 In the twelve tone equal temperament tuning system, the twelve named notes are repeated and each distance of 12 notes represents an octave.
-As shown in fig. 3, a chord may also include notes from subsequent octaves.
+As shown in fig. 2, a chord may also include notes from subsequent octaves.
 In this figure, the C major chord is highlighted in green, and the zeroth octave is shown in a darker green than the subsequent octaves.
 As such, the C major chord can be formed from any of the following set of MIDI pitches:

-155

-$$C{maj{0,1,2,\dots}} = \{0, 4, 7, 12, 16, 19, 24, 28, 31 \dots 127\}$$
+135

+$$C{maj{0,1,2...}} = \{0,4,7,12,16,19,24,28,31...127\}$$

 (2)